nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    ![Reference Frame InvalidCommand Instantiation Sequence Diagram](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefInvalidCommand.drawio.png)

-5. After `XYZCommandParser#getCommand` is called, `XYZCommandParser` will prepare to create a `XYZCommand` object.
+5. After `XYZCommandParser#getCommand` is called, `XYZCommandParser` prepares to create a `XYZCommand` object.
-   To begin with, it will parse all the _remaining arguments_ using `ParseABC` methods from the `Parser` class.
+   To begin with, it parses all the _remaining arguments_ using `ParseABC` methods from the `Parser` class.
    (`ParseABC` is a placeholder for specific methods in `Parser` class, e.g. `Parser#parseName` and `Parser#parseSessionId`)
    * For example, `SessionCreateCommandParser` has to call `parsePersonList`, `parseGroupId`, `parseName` and `parseLocalDate` from `Parser` class in order to get the details to create a `Session` object.
-   * If an exception is encountered, `XYZCommandParser` will handle the exception accordingly, and if necessary, throw an exception back to `Parser` class, resulting in an `InvalidCommand` object being created and returned.
+   * If an exception is encountered, `XYZCommandParser` handles the exception accordingly, and if necessary, throws an exception back to `Parser` class, resulting in an `InvalidCommand` object being created and returned.
-6. In detail, when `Parser#parseABC` is called, `Parser` class will call the method `getArgumentFromDelimiter` from `ParserUtils` class, which will return the respective object being parsed.
+6. In detail, when `Parser#parseABC` is called, `Parser` class calls the method `getArgumentFromDelimiter` from `ParserUtils` class, which returns the respective object being parsed.
    * For example, when `SessionCreateCommandParser` calls `Parser#parsePersonList`, `ParserUtils#getArgumentFromDelimiter` is called.
 After returning a `String` object containing the arguments to `Parser` class, `Parser` class returns a `String[]` object to `SessionCreateCommandParser` after processing the